-If absent, students must bring a note from a parent/guardian to the Attendance Office (Main Office) explaining the absence.
-Students should NOT give the note to a teacher, dean, coach, bus driver, friend, or anyone else.
+If absent, students must bring a note from a parent/guardian and give directly to the Attendance Office (Main Office) explaining the absence.
+Students should NOT give the note to anyone else.
 Upon returning to school, students have 3 days to turn in the note to the Attendance Office.